miriammalament22/Python_sample/README.md

 - Saves data to `scraped_salary_data_allyears.xlsx`.

-## Data

-Ensure necessary data directories are available.
-The data will be uploaded as permissions are obtained in the future.

 ## Contribution

 Contributions are welcome.
 Fork the repository and create a pull request for improvements or features.